ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 ### Deep learning training setup

-All networks were implemented in ANTsPyNet using standard 3D U-net architectures [@Falk:2019aa] previously employed in previously published work [@Tustison:2021aa,Tustison:2024aa,Stone:2024aa].
+All network-based approaches were implemented using a standard U-net [@Falk:2019aa] architecture and hyperparameters previously evaluated in ANTsXNet pipelines for human brain imaging [@Tustison:2021aa,Tustison:2024aa,Stone:2024aa].
+This design follows the 'no-new-net' principle [@Isensee:2021aa], which demonstrates that a well-configured, conventional U-net can achieve robust and competitive performance across a wide range of biomedical segmentation tasks with little to no architectural modifications from the original.
+Both networks use a 3D U-net architecture implemented in TensorFlow/Keras, with five encoding/decoding levels and skip connections.
+The loss function combined Dice and categorical cross-entropy terms.
+Training used a batch size of 4, Adam optimizer with an initial learning rate of 2e-4, and early stopping based on validation loss.
 Training was performed on an NVIDIA DGX system (4 $\times$ Tesla V100 GPUs, 256 GB RAM).
 Model weights and preprocessing routines are shared across ANTsPyNet and ANTsRNet to ensure reproducibility and language portability.
 For both published and unpublished trained networks available through ANTsXNet, all training scripts and data augmentation generators are publicly available at **[https://github.com/ntustison/ANTsXNetTraining](https://github.com/ntustison/ANTsXNetTraining)**.

 **Data augmentation.** Robust data augmentation was critical to generalization across scanners, contrast types, and resolutions.
 We applied both intensity- and